tridactyl/site/content/gsoc_application.md

 > # A browser extension for programmers
 >
 > Our extension for Firefox, Tridactyl, is used by about 10,000 users every day.
 It aims to make controlling Firefox more like controlling Vim, a popular text editor.
-We aim to make as much as possible within the browser programmable; our users have, for example, created keyboard shortcuts to clone a project they are viewing on GitHub and open a terminal in that directory.
+We aim to make as much as possible within the browser programmable.
+Our users have, for example, created keyboard shortcuts to clone a project they are viewing on GitHub and open a terminal in that directory.
 >
 > Our users are generally skilled programmers who want to have more control over their browser.